A multiple criteria methodology for priority based portfolio selection: A case study in the city area of Naples

 \begin{enumerate}

-\item First, we interviewed an expert for each of the points of view presented in the previous subsection.
-We asked them to rank the criteria for each of them, as we will explain in Section \ref{sec:weights}.
+\item First, we have interviewed an specialist for each of the standpoints presented in the previous subsection.
+We have asked to rank criteria for each of them as we explain in Section \ref{sec:weights}.

-\item Second, we asked these four experts to interact in a focus group scheme.
-In this way, we have gathered the different points of view that it is essential to consider when dealing with such a difficult problem.
-The experts, who suggested in the first phase different rankings for the criteria, have reached an agreement and they have accepted the method.
+\item Second, we have asked these four specialists to interact in a focus group scheme.
+In this way, we have gathered the different standpoints that are essential to consider when dealing with such a difficult problem.
+The specialists, that suggested in the first phase different rankings for the criteria have found an agreement and they have very well accepted the methodology.

-\item Third, we dialogued with a representative of the local municipality, who has a thorough knowledge of the ongoing projects in the historic city centre.
-He has provided important information about the details and the peculiarities of the projects.
-He has also highlighted the difficulties and restrictions linked to the different projects.
+\item Third, we have dialogued with a local municipality representative that has a through knowledge on the ongoing projects in the historic city center.
+He has provided relevant information about the details and the peculiarities of the projects.
+He has also highlighted difficulties and restrictions linked to the different projects.

-\item Lastly, we interacted with a different expert with more technical knowledge about the problem, the projects, and the data.
-This expert contributed throughout the entire decision process, with a continuous interaction with the analysts.
-For this reason, he has played the role of the DM in this study, while the authors played the role of the analysts. \end{enumerate}
+\item Finally, we have interacted with a different specialist with more technical knowledge about the problem, the projects and the data.
+This specialist has contributed throughout all the decision process with a continuous interaction with the analysts.
+For this reason he has played the role of the DM in this study, while the authors played the role of analysts. \end{enumerate}

-Therefore, the interaction with the actors had two significant steps: \begin{itemize}[label={--}] \item interaction between the analysts, the experts and the representative of the municipality, which has permitted clarifying the elements of the real problem and collecting information about the preferences and constraints; \item interaction between the analysts and the expert playing the role of the DM, which has permitted modelling the problem and selecting a possible portfolio of projects. \end{itemize}
+Therefore, the interaction with the actors had two significant steps: \begin{itemize}[label={--}] \item interaction between the analysts, the specialists and the municipality representative which has permitted to clarify the elements of the real problem and collect information about preferences and constraints; \item interaction between the analysts and the specialist playing the role of DM which has permitted to model the problem and to select a possible portfolio of projects. \end{itemize}